-Marco from RED-ing, PA writes in to ask: “Pastor John, what do you make of the saying ‘God loves the sinner, but hates the sin?’”
+Marco from Reading, Pennsylvania, writes in to ask this: “Pastor John, what do you make of the saying, ‘God loves the sinner, but hates the sin?’”

 This infinite disapproval is what the Bible means when it says God hates sinners.
-He infinitely disap-proves of them.
+He infinitely disapproves of them.
 Sin is not sinful except as committed by sinful hearts.
-Sin is an expression of anti-God human corruption, human hearts.
+Sin is an expression of anti-God, human corruption in human hearts.
 Sinful volitions are owing to sinful hearts.
-Sin doesn’t just hang out there with its own existence, it is in hearts or it is nothing.
-Sins do not suffer in hell, sinners suffer in hell.
-I wonder what people who say that believe about hell, because he is not punishing sin in hell, he is punishing sinners in hell.
-He hates—now here is the paradox—and he loves at the same time.
-For God so loved the world that he hates.
-Hate and love are simultaneous as God looks upon hateful, rebellious, corrupt, loathsome, wicked God-dishonoring sinners.
+Sin doesn’t just hang out there with its own existence; it is in hearts or it is nothing.
+Sins do not suffer in hell; sinners suffer in hell.
+I wonder what people who make that misleading statement believe about hell because he is not punishing sin in hell — he is punishing sinners in hell.

-Now here is the distinctions we need to make.
+Now, here are the distinctions we need to make.
 This is just so crucial.
 I hope people will listen carefully.
 Hate and love both have two meanings each.
-Hate can be intense loathing of a quality or hate can be be-yond that the intense intentionality to destroy.
-Love, similarly, can be an intense delighting in a quality and it can be an intense intentionality to bless even in spite of the presence of some unsavory quality.
+Hate can be intense loathing of a quality, or hate can be beyond that — the intense intentionality to destroy.
+Love, similarly, can be an intense delighting in a quality, and it can be an intense intentionality to bless even in spite of the presence of some unsavory quality.

-So in any given text in the Bible, we have to ask: is the hatred being spoken of here only an intense loathing of a quality of a person or is it also the intent to destroy?
-And it is different.
-If you went over to Malachi one you would find the latter.
+So, in any given text in the Bible, we have to ask: Is the hatred being spoken of here only an intense loathing of a quality of a person, or is it also the intent to destroy?
+And they are different.
+If you went over to Malachi 1, you would find the latter.
 And I think some of those texts in the Psalms refer to the former.
-Same with God’s love.
-God’s love moves him to save millions of people who in and of themselves are loathsome to him.
+The same is true with God’s love: God’s love moves him to save millions of people who, in and of themselves, are loathsome to him.